 Brazil has ratified a limited number of international conventions on environmental matters, such as MARPOL (73/78), the International Convention on Civil Liability for Oil Pollution Damage (CLC 1969) and the International Convention on Oil Pollution Preparedness, Response and Co-operation (OPRC Convention 1990).
-Brazil has not ratified most of the subsequent protocols, meaning that conventions such as MARPOL are not up to date with current amendments.
+Brazil has not ratified most of the subsequent Protocols, meaning that conventions such as MARPOL are not up to date with current amendments.

-Brazil has not signed relevant international conventions, such as, inter alia, the Convention for the Control and Management of Ships' Ballast Water and Sediments, 2004, and the International Convention on Liability Damage Caused by Oil Bunker, 2001.
+Brazil has not signed relevant international conventions, such as the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001.
+However, in 2022, Brazil ratified the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004.